limabravoecho-collab/Frictionless-Computing-Entropy-Based-Operation-Filtering-for-10x-1000x-Effective-Speedup/README.md

 Author notes: You will find some "non-standard" terms and language in this document.
 I also did my best to take care to code this properly, but I'm confident that you will understand what I am referring to.
 This is the best I could do.
 Thank you.

+Note on Project Status: This repository presents a speculative theoretical framework and research direction, not a complete or production-ready implementation.
+The ideas are intended to challenge conventional assumptions about computational efficiency, inspire new lines of inquiry, and serve as a rigorous intellectual exercise for systems researchers and performance engineers.
+No empirical benchmarks or full prototypes are provided at this stage.
+Contributions, critiques, and exploratory implementations are warmly welcomed.

 ---

 ## Abstract